vatine/sressays/knowing-languages.md

 A language I use a lot less than I used to.
 Which, on the whole, is a bit of a shame.
 I like the language.
-When I use it, I occasionally have to go check the HyperSpec for some specifics around one of the 978 standard library symbols, but I can usually find that prety quick.
+When I use it, I occasionally have to go check the HyperSpec for some specifics around one of the 978 standard library symbols, but I can usually find that pretty quick.

-On the whole, I woudl say that I know Common Lisp, but I may entertain the notion taht it is starting to slightly slip out of my grasp.
+On the whole, I would say that I know Common Lisp, but I may entertain the notion taht it is starting to slightly slip out of my grasp.

 ## In summary